Zuehlke/robo-challenge/framework/java/README.md

 ```

 ## Basic Robot example
-An example program that is written in Python and that uses the ev3dev-lang-python lib can be found here.
+An example program that is written in Java and that uses the ev3dev-lang-java lib can be found here.
 - [Robot.java](src/main/java/Robot.java)